GoCarrot/carrot-ruby/README.md

 Carrot
 ============
-The GoCarrot gem allows you to interact with the service provided by [Carrot Inc](http://gocarrot.com).
+The GoCarrot gem allows you to interact with the service provided by [Carrot](http://gocarrot.com).

 # Installing
 To install Carrot use the following command: